open-physics-ed-org/modern-classical-mechanics/README.md

 ## 🌐 About & Webpage

-**Modern Classical Mechanics** is an open-source, interactive, and accessible static website and resource set for PHY 321: Classical Mechanics 1 at Michigan State University, authored by Marcos D. Caballero.
+**Modern Classical Mechanics** is an open-source, interactive, and accessible static website and resource set for Classical Mechanics 1 at Michigan State University.
+It is principally authored by Danny Caballero, but with contributions from many others in the physics education community.

 This project is not just a collection of Jupyter notebooks—it builds a fully static, accessible set of web pages from notebooks, with robust support for dark/light mode, accessible admonitions, and MathJax/LaTeX rendering.
 The site is designed for clarity, accessibility, and future extensibility.

-**Built with custom Python scripts (not Jupyter Book)** to convert Jupyter notebooks into a static, accessible website and multiple downloadable formats.
+**Built with custom Python scripts (not Jupyter Book)** to convert Jupyter notebooks into a static, accessible website and multiple downloadable formats. *If you have suggestions for improvements or want to contribute, please [open an issue or pull request](https://github.com/dannycab/modern-classical-mechanics/issues).*

 ---